raul/ar_setter_filter/README.md

 and be sure that the given filter/s will be applied in the same order as they are declared.

 ...and that's why I wrote this plugin.
-But hey, if you know a better solution please contact me!
+But hey, I don't want to reinvent the wheel: if you know a better solution please contact me!

 Questions, suggestions, bug reports...
 --------------------------------------